Showing content for section Overview

-If prose is your passion, this Journalism with Creative Writing degree lets you keep your options open while you transform your talent with the written word into a successful career.
+If you love writing and reporting, our Journalism with Creative Writing degree course can help you turn your abilities with the written word into a fulfilling career.

-You'll learn about and experience factual reporting and fictional writing, combining the complementary disciplines of journalism and creative writing.
-You might compile a news report about a local charity or review a concert on one day, then the next day work on a short story, poem or play script.
+You'll study, experience, and combine the complementary disciplines of factual journalism and creative writing.
+One day you might write a news report about a local charity or review a concert, and the next author a short story, a poem, or a play script.

-You'll also hone your research skills and learn about the structure and mechanisms of the industries you could find yourself working in – from the process of getting a script approved to legal issues surrounding publishing news stories.
+You'll also develop research skills and learn about the structure and mechanisms of the industries you could end up working in – from getting a script approved to legal issues surrounding publishing news stories.

-You'll graduate ready to get stuck into writing professionally, equipped with the knowledge and experience you need to get started in whichever field of writing you choose.
+You’ll graduate ready to dive into a career in professional writing, with the skills and knowledge you need to get started in whichever writing field you choose.